ssoulis/Explainable-Natural-Language-Inference/README.md

 ## Results

 Our experimental results demonstrated significant performance improvements using stacking ensemble techniques.
-The best-performing ensemble model surpassed the best individual transformer model by 5.31% on the MNLI-m and MNLI-mm tasks.
+The best-performing ensemble model surpassed the best individual transformer model by **5.31%** on the **MNLI-m** and **MNLI-mm tasks**.

 Performance of different models on NLI tasks:
 | Model        | MNLI-m Accuracy | MNLI-mm Accuracy |